 There are elements in the Bible as well as in Universal teachings that communicate the concept of believing and receiving.
 Those two things, uniquely tied together, open the door for wonderful opportunities and gifts.
 When combined, they create a dynamic so powerful that magic happens.
 When one adds a grateful heart to the process—that dynamic is magnified even more.
-Before exploring the power of asking, believing and receiving—let’s take a look at closer look at gratitude, the X factor, the element many seem to ignore.
+Before exploring the power of asking, believing and receiving—let’s take a look at closer look at gratitude.
+Gratitude is the X factor; it's the element many seem to ignore.

-Now, this explanation might seem a little too elementary for a mysterious X factor but all we’re really talking about is a simple “thank you”.
-Not always a "thank you" after the fact, but sometimes when the initial ask is made.
-This expression of thanks, in advance, acknowledges your absolute belief that what you’ve asked for, will actually be delivered.
+As far as this mysterious X factor goes, all I'm really talking about is a simple “thank you”.
+Not always a "thank you" after the fact, but sometimes a "thank you" in advance.
+This expression of thanks, in advance, demonstrates that you truly believe what you’ve asked for, will somehow be delivered.
 When?
 Who knows—and who cares?
 It’s coming, nonetheless.
-It's believing in the inevitable that matters.
+It's that knowing, that believing in the inevitable—that truly matters.

-Even though some of us might be familiar with the process of asking, believing and receiving and that concept is not new, we still could stand to be reminded.
-The Secret talked a lot about that process but even they—like most—ignored gratitude in the mix.
+Even though some of us might be familiar with the process of asking, believing and receiving since that concept is not new; we could still stand to be reminded.
+The Secret, a famous book and later documentary-type movie, talked a lot about that process but even they—like most—ignored gratitude in the mix.
 The Bible communicates the power of gratitude but not everyone reads the Bible.
 So, long story short—the power of gratitude eludes most and is forgotten by the balance.
 Add to that, I don't believe people have any concept of sincere gratitude looks like.

-In society today, we express our gratitude for a gift we receive in a variety of ways: commonly a non-emotional, quick hug; a robotic thank you; a quick smile and nod but rarely ever an emotional and heartfelt response that people can feel.
-The reason is that today we move so quickly, we don't have time to live in the moment, enjoy what's in front of us or live with an open heart.
+Yes, in society today—even in person—we express our gratitude for a gift we receive in short bursts of the non-emotional: a little hug; a robotic thank you; a quick smile and nod but rarely ever do we express an emotional and heartfelt response that people can truly feel.
+The reason is that today we move so fast, we don't have time to live in the moment, enjoy what's in front of us or live with an open heart.
 Expressing sincere gratitude is a lost art.
-So, here's a reminder that might serve as a wake-up call.
+So, here's a reminder and a wake-up call about a lost art.

 Do you think we, as adults, are any different than those two little girls in the scheme of life?
-Whether you believe abundance flows from God or the Universe, more could flow to you if you believed it was even possible and lived more in a state of gratitude.
-From a giver's perspective - which child's life sounds more like you?
-Are you really posed to receive?
+Whether you believe abundance flows from God or the Universe, more could flow to you if you seemed a little more grateful.
+So, living in a state of gratitude is something to strive for.

 It mystifies me that some people can remain ungrateful and never appreciate anything in life.
 They ignore the glories all around them and always expect more—because nothing is ever quite enough.
-If you are always critical of your present status and live without the capacity for gratitude; life is constantly a disappointment.
-When a person lives like that, they construct barriers that block the flow of abundance that is rightfully theirs.
-Conversely, there are those who live life in continual gratitude, appreciating the beauty of nature, the richness of life’s experiences and are surprised and delighted by everything that comes their way.
-They are open to everything wonderful that could flow their way.
-And, guess what - their lives are amazing and filled with miracles at every turn.
-Which are you?
+If you are always critical of your present status and live without the capacity for gratitude; life will always be a constant disappointment.
+In fact, when a person lives like that, they construct barriers that block the flow of abundance that's rightfully theirs.
+On the other hand, those who live in a constant state of gratitude for the small things will be amazed at what else flows into their lives!
+Yes, appreciating the beauty of nature, the richness of life’s experiences and are surprised and delighted by everything that comes their way become more open to everything else God or the Universe might have in store.

 So, here's a little homework as we go right back to the basics.
 Purchase a few thank you notes, the blank ones, where you can write something sincere and heartfelt inside.
 Then, communicate in writing the next time someone does you a favor or gives you some type of a gift.
 Writing and sending such notes is an anomaly today, so you'll surely stand-out.
 More importantly it helps you give an unexpected gift right back to that person who did something nice for you.
 This is an exercise in focusing in the moment, opening your heart and expressing gratude sincerely.
 Yes, these thank you notes are written from your heart not your head.